kmalakoff/knockback/README.md

 * [Development version][2]
 * [Production version][3]

-**NOTE: there are breaking changes in 0.15.+** Please see the [release notes](http://kmalakoff.github.com/knockback/release_notes.html) for details.
+**NOTE: there are breaking changes in 0.16.+** Please see the [release notes](https://github.com/kmalakoff/knockback/wiki/Release-Notes) for details.

-**NOTE: Please feel free to try out the 0.16.0 pre-release** by taking the .js files directly from this repository and filing any [issues](https://github.com/kmalakoff/knockback/issues?direction=desc&sort=created&state=open) you find.
-I am aiming for a full release in the coming week along with a reference application implementation.
+Also, I am in the process of updating the release notes, website, and releasing a reference application for 0.16.0 so they are slightly out-of-sync with this release.
+I'll have this done by the end of the week.

 ### Dependencies